How to Help an Opana Addict

 These kinds of concerns are normal.
 It is important to be emotionally supportive and not simply dismiss them as excuses.
 However, while addicted individuals need emotional support, they also need the kind of advice and guidance that will convince them that treatment is the best option moving forward.
 A medical professional can provide compelling arguments that treatment is necessary, so taking them to see a doctor can help get them to accept the help they need.

 The most important thing to understand is that it is HOW friends and family members show support that is key.
-One of the most effective methods developed thus far is called Community Reinforcement and Family Training, or CRAFT.
+One of the most effective methods developed thus far is called Community Reinforcement and Family Training, or CRAFT for short.

 According to the American Psychological Association, the purpose of CRAFT is to help family members develop skills like motivation building and communication skills training to increase their loved one’s willingness to accept and participate in treatment.
 Learn more about the principles behind CRAFT and how it works.